-Regional travel is travel between two regions.
+Regional travel is travel between two regions of a star system.
 For example, going from one planet to another; or from a planet to the edge of the system.
 Regional travel consumes 1 point of energy.
 It can take anywhere from 1 to 6 days.

 Pilots who are in a hurry can “trim the course”, burning hard and taking advantage of orbital mechanics to speed up their journey.
 This requires a Piloting roll at -2.
 Success means the journey takes half as long; on a failure, the journey still takes half the usual time but uses up an extra point of energy.

 Interstellar travel is only possible with a spike drive.
 Even though faster-than-light transportation has made it possible for mankind to colonise the galaxy, interstellar journeys can still take a very long time, especially in the outer limits where colonies can be many parsecs apart.
 As a result, long-haul voyages often use hypersleep in conjunction with the spike drive so that they don’t lose years of life on a single voyage.

 Most starships aren’t outfitted with a spike drive - they’re expensive, and the majority of “puddle jumpers” never leave the system.
 Of course, spike drives can’t function in the gravity well of a star or other celestial body, so even spike-capable ships need to rely on their sub-light engines when they reach their destination.
 There are two types of spike drive available:

 Spike drive travel consumes 1 point of energy for each parsec travelled, regardless of which type you use.

 The calculations required to actually travel from one star to another are far too numerous and complex for a human to ever perform.
 Even shipboard computers would take months to perform the necessary math.
 No captain actually pilots their ship between two stars; they simply plug their destination into the astrogation terminal, engage the spike drive, and wait.